Dronecode/utm-adapter/meeting-minutes.md

 # Meeting Minutes
 This document captures the bi-weekly meeting notes for coordination purposes.
+## May 23 2024
+We discussed standardization of this work and potential organizations.
+We discussed in detail the challenges and the potential interest of different organizations in developing a standard around the UTM Adapter.

 ## May 9 2024
 A few new people joined the call.
 We did introductions and briefed on the latest.
 We discussed the current state of the project and the ancillary projects.
 A quick discussion about the QUIC implementation and the state of the PRs.